Where to Live in NYC: Comparing the Five Boroughs

 Population (2020 est.): 1,694,251

-Manhattan is the most famous and recognizable New York City borough.
+Manhattan is the most famous and recognizable borough of New York City.
 It contains the most desirable addresses in the city.
 Tourists and new residents naturally flock to Manhattan because of its location and popularity.

-This is not, however the first borough of choice for native New Yorkers.
+That’s why it might surprise you to know that this is not the first borough of choice for native New Yorkers.
 Manhattan comes with an extremely high cost of living that most people simply cannot afford.
 The tourists also turn native New Yorkers away from the city’s most famous area.
+And because it is a cultural and business hub of New York City, Manhattan is busy.
+That will make driving in and around Manhattan rather difficult and stressful.

+However, all of this doesn’t mean that you shouldn’t even consider hiring Manhattan movers to help you get to the area.
 There are some benefits to living in Manhattan if you can afford it.
 Your daily commute will be shorter because it is where most of the office buildings in NYC are located.
 Also, in a recent survey conducted by homes.com, Manhattan was voted “the friendliest of the five boroughs.”
+And let’s not forget about the fact that Manhattan has an incredible concentration of bars, coffee shops, and restaurants with various menus.
+It’s definitely the most affluent area of NYC, so if this is the kind of lifestyle you have or aspire to have, this is the place to be.

 Moving to Brooklyn